Imprint of f(R) gravity in the cosmic magnification: The Relativistic Magnification Overdensity

 For the rest of this work, we take the observed magnification overdensity to be given by \bea \Delta^{\rm obs}_{\cal M}({\bf n},z) = \Delta^{\rm std}_{\cal M}({\bf n},z) + \Delta^{\rm rels}_{\cal M}({\bf n},z), \eea where we take the weak (gravitational) lensing magnification term as the {\em standard} component, given by \bea \Delta^{\rm std}_{\cal M} \;\equiv\; -{\cal Q} \int^{\bar{r}_S }_0{ d\bar{r}\left(\bar{r} - \bar{r}_S \right) \dfrac{\bar{r}}{\bar{r}_S} \nabla^2_\perp \left(\Phi + \Psi\right)}, \eea and the relativistic-correction component, is given given by

-As given by \eqref{DeltaObs_M}, we have that apart from weak lensing \eqref{MagStd}, the cosmic magnification is also sourced by relativistic effects \eqref{MagGR}: the Doppler effect term (velocity potential term in square brackets); the integrated Sachs-Wolfe (ISW) effect term (integral term in square brackets); the time-delay effect term (last integral term), and the line-of-sight gravitational potential-well term (non-integral potential terms).
+As given by \eqref{DeltaObs_M}, we have that apart from weak lensing \eqref{MagStd}, the cosmic magnification is also sourced by relativistic effects \eqref{MagGR}: the Doppler effect term (velocity potential term in square brackets); the ISW-effect term (integral term in square brackets); the time-delay effect term (last integral term), and the line-of-sight gravitational potential-well term (non-integral potential terms).